srahuliitb/mind-reader-flask/README.md

 4. Flask 1.1.1
 5. JavaScript 1.7

-run the following command to install the dependencies
+Run the following command to install the dependencies:

 `pip3 install -r requirements.txt`

+Run the following command to run the game:
+`python3 server.py`